Cadelabs/ornabook/src/Dungeons.md

 They are made available through [Mystic Caves](#mystic-caves) and [Goblin Fortresses](#goblin-fortresses), which are since no longer available as Battle Dungeons.

 With Exploration Dungeons, players enter a top-down 2D view of the floor where they can freely move from room to room.
-Rooms may contain different entities such as monsters, bosses, mineable decorations, (Kingdom) Orns / Gold, Kingdom Florens and Materials.
+Rooms may contain different entities such as monsters, bosses, mineable resource nodes, (Kingdom) Orns / Gold, Kingdom Florens and Materials.

 Contrary to Battle Dungeons, the objective for each floor is not always to defeat enemies.
 It is one of: